-The mission of the Jim Collins Foundation is to provide financial assistance to transgender people for gender-confirming surgeries.
+The mission of the Jim Collins Foundation is to provide financial assistance to transgender people for gender-affirming surgeries.
 The Jim Collins Foundation recognizes that not every transgender person needs or wants surgery to achieve a healthy transition.
-But for those who do, gender-confirming surgeries are an important step in their transition to being their true selves.
-However, access to gender-confirming surgery is impossible for most.
+But for those who do, gender-affirming surgeries are an important step in their transition to being their true selves.
+However, access to gender-affirming surgery is impossible for most.
 Discrimination against transgender people is so prevalent that many transgender people struggle to survive, never mind save for surgery costs.
 Even for those who have health insurance, coverage is systematically denied.
 Many insurance policies contain a “Transsexual Exclusion Clause” which excludes all medical procedures related to a person’s transgender status.
 For many transgender people, access to surgery is out of reach.

 Jim Collins was a licensed clinical social worker, certified group psychotherapist, and a Clinical Instructor in the Department of Psychiatry at the Yale School of Medicine.
 He was a noted practitioner and teacher of group psychotherapy.
 Before becoming a therapist he taught both Science and Humanistic Education in the North Haven Public Schools for 20 years.
 Jim was an avid supporter and ally to the transgender community, advocating for the right of all people to live their lives with honesty and passion.
 On December 16, 2006 Jim Collins passed away unexpectedly at his home in West Haven, CT.